Geophysical Research Infrastructure for Antarctica (GRIT)

 Who will benefit?

-Improved infrastructure and data for Antarctic research will benefit geophysics, glaciology, and climate science researchers, policymakers, and environmental managers.
+Improved infrastructure and data for Antarctic research will benefit geophysicists, glaciologists, and climate scientists, as well as policymakers and environmental managers.
+Datasets for the nation will enhance Australia’s stewardship of knowledge development for Antarctica.

 Access

-Data Access: Datasets will be accessible via the AuScope AusLAMP data repository at NCI when available.
+Data Access: MT datasets will be accessible via the AuScope AusLAMP data repository at NCI.

 Project Name